mansi123989/Data-insights-and-automl-/README.md

 ## 📖 Overview
 Data Insights & AutoML is a Streamlit-based application that automates data preprocessing, exploratory data analysis (EDA), machine learning model training, and prediction, enabling users to analyze datasets and build ML models without writing code.

+## 🎯 Target User

+- Small businesses for analyzing customer and business data to support data-driven decisions.
+- Students and educators for learning and demonstrating data science and machine learning concepts.
+- Analysts and professionals who need to train ML models and generate predictions without writing code.

 ## 📸 Screenshots
 The **project_demo/** folder contains sample outputs and the user interface of the application, showcasing its key features and workflow.

+## 🚀 Live Demo

+Coming Soon...

 ## 🔄 Workflow
 1. Upload a CSV dataset.